 In 2021, the state of Maryland passed a bill requiring schools, businesses and organizations that generate at least two tons of food residuals per week to separate the food waste from other solid waste.
 Maryland generates an average 900,000 tons of food waste per year.
 This law aims to divert a good portion of that food waste from final disposal…

-Trends come and go and kids outgrow their clothes at the blink of an eye.
-This surplus of unwanted articles of clothing can make it difficult to know how to dispose of these items properly, especially when affordable clothing tends to be made of synthetic materials.
+Trends come and go, kids outgrow their clothes and this surplus of unwanted articles of clothing can make it difficult to know how to dispose of these items properly.
+No matter what, clothing, textiles and dryer lint do not belong in your compost bin.
 What’s the difference between synthetic fibers and natural fibers?
-Natural fibers are derived from…
+Natural fibers are derived from the natural…

 While some of us find it daunting to put together a meal for a small group, Chef Tony Hull doesn’t flinch at having hundreds of guests for a single meal.
 As the Executive Chef of the JW Marriott in Washington, DC, his events can include upwards of 1,000 people for lunch or dinner.
 By his estimates, the hotel’s kitchen staff…